 However, if your evidence or legal documents demand a high level of privacy and you need those transcriptions faster, then automatic transcription helps you do the job in a fraction of the same time.

 But considering the importance of each of these elements, automatic or manual transcription alone might not be good enough...

 But what if you could have the best of both worlds?

 Combine Automatic and Manual Transcription for the Best Solution

 VIDIZMO Digital Evidence Management System (DEMS) provides an end-to-end solution for managing digital evidence and legal documents.
-To make it easier for criminal justice and law enforcement agencies to create legal transcriptions, VIDIZMO DEMS provides both automatic and manual transcription for all audio and video files.
-You can automatically transcribe your media within moments when uploading files and leverage Rev manual legal transcription services directly through VIDIZMO for 100% accuracy, such as legal jargon missed by the program.
+You can store and manage evidence in a centralized place and makes it easier to create legal transcriptions as it provides both automatic and manual transcription for all audio and video files.